konstructio/colony-docs/docs/install/vagrant-install/virtual-install2.md

 ---
-title: Use Colony
+title: Use Colony in the VM
 description: Use Colony in a virtual environment to learn more
 sidebar_position: 4
 ---
-# Use Colony in the VM

 ## Summary